art-from-the-machine/Mantella/docs/pages/installation.md

 Some smaller models may struggle to handle long term conversations and memory summarising.
 ```

-If you have already followed the [quick start guide](#quick-start) you will have an OpenRouter account set up with Toppy, a free and easy to use LLM.
+If you have already followed the [quick start guide](#quick-start) you will have an OpenRouter account set up with Gemma 2 9B, a free and easy to use LLM.
 You can select from a variety of other LLMs hosted on OpenRouter (both free and paid) via the `Model` option in the `Large Language Model` tab of the [Mantella UI](#mantella-ui).

 If you would prefer to use a different service, or host your own LLM locally, see the options below: